bitrix24/b24restdocs/api-reference/imopenlines/openlines/sessions/imopenlines-session-intercept.md

-# Take the dialog from the current operator imopenlines.session.intercept
+# Take over the dialog from the current operator imopenlines.session.intercept

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing here — we will fill it in shortly.

 {% endnote %}